PavanRangani/docs/docs/prd/tasks/tasks-notifications.md

 - If user have CA notification, task notification count is shown in green color otherwise it is shown in red color.
 - On click of Notification icon in header, it shows Notification dialog.
 This dialog shows all unread notifications sorted by its arrival time.
 Latest notification will be at top.
 - Notifications are grouped by its type and shown in following order:
-  - Added to your Queue
-  - Reopened
-  - Restored
   - CA Pool Tasks Claimed
   - Pending for Approval
   - Removed from your queue